Quantco/glum/README.md

 For more information on `glum`, including tutorials and API reference, please see [the documentation](https://glum.readthedocs.io/en/latest/).

+Why did we choose the name `glum`?
+We wanted a name that had the letters GLM and wasn't easily confused with any existing implementation.
+And we thought glum sounded like a funny name (and not glum at all!).
+If you need a more professional sounding name, feel free to pronounce it as G-L-um.
+Or maybe it stands for "Generalized linear... ummm... modeling?"

 # An example: predicting car insurance claim frequency using Poisson regression.

 This example uses a public French car insurance dataset.